localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 We have created a demo application to demonstrate this functionality: [https://github.com/localstack-samples/networking-demo-application](https://github.com/localstack-samples/networking-demo-application).
 This sample uses `*.localhost.localstack.cloud` throughout to seamlessly configure AWS SDK clients to communicate with LocalStack.

-* The deploy process runs in a separate Docker container.
+* The deployment process runs in a separate Docker container.
 * The application container connects across the Docker network to LocalStack.
 * A Lambda function communicates with LocalStack to subscribe to SQS messages, access objects in S3, and write to a DynamoDB table.